The Pilgrimage Traveler is on a Spiritual Journey to a New Way of Being

 What is a Pilgrim?

-Walking long distances has long been known to help the seeker clear his/her head and become more in touch with him/herself.
+Long-distance walking clears the mind.
+It grounds the seeker and strengthens self-awareness.
 This is why I pilgrimage to mountaintops.
 It keeps me in the moment, requires effort that is more than physical and puts life and its problems in perspective when you reach that glorious summit.

 "Still round the corner there may wait